 I’m a HUGE fan of this item HERE.
 I used it ALL around India, Cambodia, backpacking, sometimes even in Europe, and even where I live in the U.S.

-The best part is that it helps the environment, but also it saves you money.
+The best part is that it helps the environment, but it also saves you money.
 I know I’ve used mine enough times to pay for itself.

 Oh, and it’s super easy to use.

 You might be wondering what’s up with the water in Peru and why you can’t drink it.
-In the United States (we’re spoiled) we put chlorine in the drinking water.
+In the United States (we’re spoiled), we put chlorine in the drinking water.

-It’s another reason why in the U.S. I use and highly recommend this item HERE, because the chlorine in the water will dry out your skin, and hair and isn’t good.
+It’s another reason why in the U.S., I use and highly recommend this item HERE, because the chlorine in the water will dry out your skin and hair, and isn’t good.

 The good news is that there is NO chlorine in the water in Peru.
 The bad news is that it’s not good to drink.

-The reason is that there could be bacteria such as cholera and viruses that make you sick.
+The reason is that there could be bacteria, such as cholera, and viruses that make you sick.
 Having diarrhea in a foreign country is NOT fun!

 3 Things That Make Peru Unique!